Hackfront-ITA/IoT-Algorithms-Project/docs/evaluation.md

 The time-critical parts of the node firmware are the data_collect and data_process tasks.

-The data_collect task fills a array containing 10 seconds worth of samples.
+The data_collect task fills a array containing 10 seconds worth of samples (2048 samples, 200Hz sampling frequency).
 Once finished, it wakes up the data_process task, which takes the filled array, processes the data and sends the results via LoRa.

 The data_collect task does not wait the completion of data_process task, otherwise the samples could be lost, so it starts a new sampling window in another *slot* of the data array.